Strong Determinism: Introduction

-I start by defining strong determinism.
-Next, I discuss its consequences for explanation, causation, prediction, and current debates in metaphysics and philosophy of science.
-I provide two toy examples of strong determinism: the Lone-Particle World and the Mandelbrot World.
-They implement strong determinism by using constraint laws that determine a unique world.
-Is there a realistic example of strong determinism?
+Is there a realistic and simple example of strong determinism?
 I show that the Everettian Wentaculus is such an example.
-As far as I know, it is also the first.
 It implements strong determinism by using a deterministic dynamical law and a simple law that specifies a unique initial state.
-The Everettian Wentaculus teaches us three lessons.
-First, a realistic example of strong determinism may not have all the features we naively expect of it.
-Second, under certain assumptions, it is empirically underdetermined whether our world is strongly deterministic.
-Finally, a strongly deterministic theory can be better in certain aspects than its deterministic counterpart.
-None of these proves that strong determinism is true, but they suggest that, at the very least, it is closer to the actual world than we have presumed.
+The latter is a new version of the Past Hypothesis \citep{albert2000time} in quantum mechanics.
+It has the unusual feature of pinning down not just a macrostate but a microstate of the early universe.
+The case study of the Everettian Wentaculus has the following upshots.
+First, a realistic example of strong determinism may not have all the features we naively expect.
+Second, it may be empirically underdetermined whether our world is strongly deterministic.
+Third, we may have super-empirical reasons to prefer a strongly deterministic theory to a deterministic one.
+Finally, quantum mechanics is more hospitable to strong determinism than classical mechanics is.
+This stands in sharp contrast to the usual story about quantum mechanics and indeterminism.

-By showing how it works in concrete physical theories and how it connects to important philosophical debates, I hope the readers will see that strong determinism is not a remote possibility that can safely be ignored but an important one that may well describe the world we live in, with consequences for a variety of topics in philosophy and foundations of physics.